roryt12/RISCV64-Debian-Linux-on-FPGA-with-Litex/README.md

 ***NOTES***
 a) I changed LiteEthPHYMII to LiteEthPHYGMII, LiteEthPHY to LiteEthGMii and switched ethernet clock to 12.5MHz in litex_boards/targets/qmtech_artix7_fbg484.py and litex_boards/targets/qmtech_wukong.py.
-This way I managed to have a working (most of the times) ethernet.
+This way I managed to have a working ethernet.
 At least I can ssh to the board, get time synchronization, and use vncserver/vncviewer over LAN.
-It is mostly 100MBps and after a while it needs reset.
+It is at most 100MBps and after a while it needs reset  (ifdown/ifup eth0).
 With the original MII setup I could not make it work at all.
 b) Both boards can support serial uart with speed 3MBps, hence the --uart-baudrate 3000000.
-Very usufull if you upload images over the serial port during boot (tested with litex_term and putty)
+Very useful if you upload images over the serial port during boot (tested with litex_term and putty)
 c) The video terminal works - somehow.
 For some strange reason I'm getting a lot of extra white space between lines.
 Not sure why yet.
 d) On NaxRiscv I used L2 = 0 after Charles' suggestion.
-On Rocket I found after testing, that a bit larger L2 cache and using bus bursting improves performance.
+On Rocket I found (after testing), that a bit larger L2 cache and bus bursting improves performance.

 4) Creating the DTS / DTB :